So you have developed a full-stack web application and now you are wondering how to take it online?

-- I mostly use Heroku and Vercel for deploying most of my backend applications
+- I mostly use Vercel and AWS for deploying most of my backend applications

-- For frontend I mostly choose between Netlify and Vercel from the mentioned options, but all of these options provide very similar kind of services so at the end it boils down to our own experience while using them, my suggestion would be to try each one out and choose for yourself which is your preference
+- For the frontend, I mostly choose between Netlify and Vercel from the mentioned options, but all of these options provide very similar kinds of services so in the end, it boils down to our own experience while using them, my suggestion would be to try each one out and choose for yourself which is your preference

 - For Databases, I have laid down all the services I use for different types of databases, there may be other service providers but these are the ones I tend to choose.